-As we engaged in the construction project and leasing machineries, it is anticipated that significant amounts of construction and demolition materials ("C&D materials") will be generated from our operating activities (i.e. site formation works, foundation works, and building construction and superstructure works).
-C&D materials consist of inert and non-inert waste, which are to be disposed of at public fills and landfills respectively.
-General refuse including office waste, paper waste, food waste and packaging waste are collected and temporarily stored on site before disposed of at landfills.
+As we engaged in construction projects and leasing machinery, it is anticipated that significant amounts of construction and demolition materials ("C&D materials") will be generated by our operating activities (i.e. site formation works, foundation works, and building construction and superstructure works).
+C&D materials consist of inert and non-inert waste, which are to be disposed of at public filling areas and landfills respectively.
+General refuse including office waste, paper waste, food waste and packaging waste are collected and temporarily stored on site before being disposed of at landfills.

-Recycling boxes have also been provided at the Group's head office to encourage employees to sort and recycle wastes to achieve the objectives in waste mitigating, reusing, and recycling in daily operations.
-Moreover, staff of the Group are encouraged to keep and maintain records in electronic form instead of printed copies.
-The Group maintains high standard in waste reduction, educates its employees the significance of sustainable development, and provides relevant support in order to enhance their skills and knowledge in sustainable development.
-Where applicable, environmentally friendly construction practices such as using precast concrete units rather than placing concrete, using structural steel rather than reinforced concrete for building frameworks, and reusing the surplus excavated material from the site, are implemented during our operations.
+Recycling boxes have also been provided at the Group's head office to encourage employees to sort and recycle waste to achieve the objectives of waste mitigation, reusing and recycling in daily operations.
+Moreover, the Group's staff are encouraged to keep records in electronic form instead of printed copies.
+The Group maintains high standards in waste reduction, educates its employees on the significance of sustainable development, and provides relevant support in order to enhance employees' skills and knowledge in sustainable development.
+Where applicable, environmentally friendly construction practices are implemented during our operations.
+These include using precast concrete units rather than placing concrete, using structural steel rather than reinforced concrete for building frameworks, storing used structural steel off-site for use, and transferring surplus excavated materials to other concurrent projects for reuse as backfilling materials.

-During the Reporting Period, wastes generated at our project sites were handled by the main contractors of construction projects the Group engaged.
-No hazardous waste was generated from our operations given the nature of our business.
-Therefore, relevant KPIs were not applicable to the Group.
+During the Reporting Period, waste generated at our project sites was handled by the main contractors of construction projects the Group was engaged in.
+Given the nature of our business, no hazardous waste was generated from our operations given the nature of our business.
+The related KPIs were therefore not applicable to the Group.